Wenge wood is one of the more popular types of wood used for the creation of furniture, paneling, and veneer.

 Wenge Wood Workability and Toxicity

-This is because the edges of cutting tools are often blunted thanks to the hardness of the wood.
+This is because the edges of cutting tools are often blunted because of the hardness of the wood.
+That’s the reason, it’s not the wood not recommended for making cutting boards, as many of my visitors used to ask.

 Another issue is that the pores of the wood can be quite large.
 This makes it difficult to create a perfect, smooth finish if that is desired.